whitegreen/Space-Frame/README.md

 ## A space frame of 18 nodes and 26 members

+see Building2b.java for detail.
+The core.jar and Peasycam.jar are for visualisation.

 ![alt text](FEM2.jpg "Description goes here")

 ![alt text](FEM3.jpg "Description goes here")